microsoft/fast/packages/fast-jss-manager-angular/README.md

-An Angular directive and component library for managing component JSS stylesheets.
+An Angular directive and component library for managing component JSS (JavaScript Style Sheets).